In Demand: Service overview

 In addition to Hollywood films and a limited selection of adult films, along with live and recorded concert programming, the service mainly distributed ring sports through pay-per-view, including the events of the WWE, All Elite Wrestling, Total Nonstop Action Wrestling and its forerunners, and independent circuits such as those with lucha libre.
-It also distributed out-of-market sports packages such as MLB Extra Innings, NBA League Pass, MLS Direct Kick, NHL Center Ice where provided (and formerly distributed ESPN Full Court/ESPN GamePlan until they were brought in-house in 2015 as ESPN College Extra), along with Too Much for TV, a service which featured 'uncensored' content from the series of American Television Distribution and NBCUniversal Television Distribution's tabloid talk shows (though that content has moved to the freely-available Nosey over time).
-It was the former distributor of Howard Stern's Howard TV component of his self-titled Sirius XM radio show until 2013.
-The UFC ended their relationship with all traditional wireline pay-per-view providers with UFC 235 (including In Demand), choosing to go with a new distribution model through ESPN+, which is now its exclusive pay-per-view provider as of April 2019.
+It also distributed out-of-market sports packages such as MLB Extra Innings, NBA League Pass, MLS Direct Kick, NHL Center Ice where provided (and formerly distributed ESPN Full Court/ESPN GamePlan until they were merged as ESPN College Extra in 2015), along with Too Much for TV, a service which featured "uncensored" content from the series of American Television Distribution and NBCUniversal Television Distribution's tabloid talk shows until they were moved to the freely-available Nosey.
+It was the former distributor of Howard Stern's Howard TV component of his self-titled SiriusXM radio show until 2013.
+The UFC ended their relationship with all traditional wireline pay-per-view providers with UFC 235 (including In Demand), choosing to go with a new distribution model through ESPN+, which became its exclusive pay-per-view provider by April 2019.
 Until they departed the boxing business in 2023, both TVKO/HBO PPV and Showtime carried pay-per-view fights though In Demand.

-Since this network's first inception, the first main Viewer's Choice/In Demand channel (usually labeled as 'IN1' or 'PPV1' since 2000), signed off weekday mornings from 8 AM to 11 AM (Eastern Time) to feed promotions of upcoming movies and events of the next month to its headend affiliates.
-By the 2010s the promotions were sent via file transfers and cloud storage to its providers, but In Demand retained this business day timeslot where few events and films would be ordered a couple days through the month for routine maintenance windows.
+From this network's first inception, the first main Viewer's Choice/In Demand channel (usually labeled as "IN1" or "PPV1" starting in 2000), signed off weekday mornings from 8 AM to 11 AM (Eastern Time) to feed promotions of upcoming movies and events of the next month to its headend affiliates.
+By the 2010s, the promotions were sent via file transfers and cloud storage to its providers, but In Demand retained this business day timeslot where few events and films would be ordered a couple days through the month for routine maintenance windows.

 In Demand's logo from 2000 until 2014.

-In 2010, In Demand began providing a free movies on demand service, Vutopia, offered on Time Warner Cable and Bright House Networks.
+In 2010, In Demand began providing a free video on demand service, Vutopia, offered on Time Warner Cable and Bright House Networks.
 The service offered uncut older movies organized in themes.
-It was closed down on June 1, 2015.
+It was discontinued on June 1, 2015.

-As of early 2012, as cable providers used more channel bandwidth for high-definition, video-on-demand and broadband services which did not require starting films at several intervals on several channels, providers such as Spectrum and Xfinity removed most of In Demand's linear channels - beyond 1-3 standard-definition and one high-definition channel for mostly event programming - from their public channel lineups.
+By early 2012, as cable providers used more channel bandwidth for high-definition, video-on-demand and broadband services which did not require starting films at several intervals on several channels, providers such as Spectrum and Xfinity removed most of In Demand's linear channels, beyond one to three standard-definition and one high-definition channel for mostly event programming, from their public channel lineups.
 At its peak, In Demand featured up to 34 standard definition and 19 high definition channels.
 In Demand shut down its last three linear English-language film-only channels on May 31, 2016, though a Spanish-language channel of rotating films, events and specials continued to be featured alongside the service's remaining event channels.